Stewart Homes

 In May of 2006, thanks to the efforts of those involved in the Sedition Project of the University of Montana's School of Journalism, Governor Schweitzer signed a Proclamation of Pardon for 78 persons convicted of sedition in 1918-1919.

-It is hoped by your editor that when Stewart Homes is eventually revtalized, that the name be changed to something more representative of the freedom-loving spirit of Montanans today.
+It is hoped that the name will someday be changed to something more representative of the freedom-loving spirit of everyday Montanans.

 The Kilmer family at Stewart Homes, 1959